Thurston's fragmentation and c-principles

-\item For an open subset $U$ of a manifold $M$, the inclusion $F_c(U)\to F_c(M)$ is an open embedding (We will consider weaker condition in \Cref{condi}). \item Let $U$ and $V$ be open disks.
-All embeddings $U\hookrightarrow V$ induces a homology isomorphism between $F_c(U)$ and $F_c(V)$. \item For each finite family of open sets $U_0, U_1,\dots U_k$ such that they are pairwise disjoint and are contained in $U_0$, we have a permutation invariant map
+\item For an open subset $U$ of a manifold $M$, the inclusion $F_c(U)\to F_c(M)$ is an open embedding (We will consider the weaker condition in \Cref{condi}). \item Let $U$ and $V$ be open disks.
+All embeddings $U\hookrightarrow V$ induces a homology isomorphism between $F_c(U)$ and $F_c(V)$. \item For each finite family of open sets $U_1,\dots U_k$ such that they are pairwise disjoint and are contained in an open set $U_0$, we have a permutation invariant map

 where this map satisfies the obvious associativity conditions and for $U_0=\bigcup_{i=1}^{k} U_i$, the map $\mu^{U_0}_{U_1,\dots, U_k}$ is a weak equivalence. \item Let $\partial_1$ be the northern-hemisphere boundary of $D^n$.
 Let $F(D^n, \partial_1)$ be the subspace of $F(D^n)$ that restricts to the base element in a germ of $\partial_1$ inside $D^n$.
 We assume $F(D^n, \partial_1)$ is acyclic. \end{itemize} \end{defn}